MJoergen/nexys4ddr/beta/log.md

 I've implemented the ALU, and written a separate test bench for this module.
 I will be writing test benches for most of the modules individually, in order to speed up testing.
+Added a multiplier unit in the ALU and instantiated the CPU.
+Currently, it doesn't meet timing, but with a WNS of arund -9 ns, it should be able to clock at 50 MHz.
+So I need to set up a clock divider.